sooros5132/yt-dlp-web/README.md

 # Change Logs
 ```
+Aug 23, 2023 - v0.2.8
+  1. Change to the component library shadcn/ui
+  2. Added the ability to delete selected videos
+  3. Added the Original Media URL visible when searched.

 Aug 13, 2023 - v0.2.7
   1. Updated to the latest version of yt-dlp.(v2023.07.06)
   2. Added option to set the start or end time of the video when downloading